 Minimum Admission Requirements

 Admission requirements for Flemish or international degree students can be found here.
+Basic molecular biology concepts (gene, PCR, DNA sequencing, blotting, GUS, ...) need to be known!

 Please note that our Master is a Subsequent Master's program, so you have to search in that category.

-The application deadline is 1st of March for students who need a Visa, and 1st of June for students who do not need a Visa.
+After completing the online application, you will be required to send your diploma etc in hard copy to UGent before the deadline: 1st of March for students who need a Visa, and 1st of June for students who do not need a Visa.

 There are scholarship possibilities for foreign students: